Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/integration-test-contract.rst

 The primary construct used for testing is the |Chain|_ type, which you should only create one of per test.
 It represents the blockchain and has methods for creating accounts and deploying and working with contracts.

-Use the |Chain_new|_ method for creating a chain with default settings.
+Use the |Chain_new|_ method to create a chain with default settings.

 .. code-block:: rust